Maintaining F-1 Status

 F-1 status upon reentering the US with an F-1 visa.
 (See exception to F-1 visa requirements

 below in section on traveling outside the US.)

-- Maintain full-time enrollment - This means you must register for, attend and complete
+- Maintain full-time enrollment (and comply with on-line enrollment constraints) - This means you must register for, attend and complete the minimum credits listed

 - 9 credit hours per academic term for graduate students (Fall and Spring for graduate

-vacation (usually a period of 3+ months) once each academic year.
-For undergraduate
+- Vacation policies: F-1 students are permitted an annual vacation (usually a period of 3+ months) once

 - Enrollment during one's final term: During the last term of your academic program,